mkgeomatics/mkgeomatics.github.com/source/_posts/2010-02-06-pgrouting-iii-php-openlayers-interface.markdown

 With the routing [database configured and populated](http://www.mkgeomatics.com/wordpress/?p=312), and with [geoserver rendering the WMS](http://www.mkgeomatics.com/wordpress/?p=322), now the focus can shift on designing the actual display and functionality.

-The conceptual plan is as follows:
+The conceptual plan is as follows: <!-- more -->